luomancs/ReMuQ/README.md

 # ReMuQ: End-to-end Knowledge Retrieval with Multi-modal Queries

-This repo provides the resource of [our paper](https://arxiv.org/abs/2306.00424) which aims to 1) introduce new benchmark for multimodal-query retrieval task; 2) build an end-to-end multimodal retriever along with multimodal pretraining task.
+This repo provides the resource of [our paper](https://arxiv.org/abs/2306.00424) which aims to 1) introduce a new benchmark for multimodal-query retrieval task; 2) build an end-to-end multimodal retriever along with multimodal pretraining task.
+Check out our paper for more details.

 ## Resource